Soyuz MS-06

 Soyuz MS-06 was a Soyuz spaceflight which launched on 13 September 2017.
 It transported three members of the Expedition 53 crew to the International Space Station.
 Soyuz MS-06 was the 135th flight of a Soyuz spacecraft.
 The crew consisted of a Russian commander, and two American flight engineers.
 It returned to Earth on 28 February 2018 after 168 days in orbit.

 Crew

-Backup crew

 Due to a decision to cut down the number of participating Russian astronauts in 2017, changes were made in crew assignments to the ISS.
 Originally set to be on Soyuz MS-04, Alexander Misurkin and Mark T. Vande Hei have been assigned to Soyuz MS-06 instead.